lostatc/debctl/README.md

 ```

 This replaces `/etc/apt/sources.list.d/docker.list` with
 `/etc/apt/sources.list.d/docker.sources`.

-Entries that are commented out in the
+Entries that are commented out in the `.list` file are included in the
+`.sources` file, but with the `Enabled: no` option set.
+Regular comments in the
-`.list` file are included in the `.sources` file, but with the `Enabled: no`
+`.list` file are preserved and included in the `.sources` file.
-option set.